Performance management process

 The employee should also be invited to give feedback on the process, and how management can do better on their end.

-The last step in performance management process is Action.
+And the final step in performance management process is Action.

 4.1 Reward and recognition